 Thus, it is crucial to be very careful if the baby shows any signs of typhoid and get it treated promptly.
 It could be fatal if not treated at the right time.
 Typhoid is caused mainly due to the bacteria that develop in an unclean, contaminated, and dirty environment.
 Therefore, one can prevent bacteria from fostering by keeping the surroundings clean.
 Even though typhoid has been eradicated in most of the countries, there are some underdeveloped and developing ones where it still exists and is threatening to life.

 Going forward, we will be learning about the causes, symptoms, diagnosis, complications, options for its treatment, the vaccination for the same, and the measures that can be taken to prevent the same.

 Typhoid in Babies – Facts and Causes:

-Typhoid no doubt is a dangerous and life-threatening disease so should be treated on time.
+Typhoid, no doubt, is a dangerous and life-threatening disease, so it should be treated on time.
 Even though it is dangerous, yet the reasons behind its occurrence can be controlled as well.
 The important factors that lead to typhoid are:

 - It gets communicated by water and food and is a communicable disease and can spread in no time.

 - It is always important to keep one clean, and this includes frequently washing the hands of yourself and baby’s so that the bacteria cannot get transmitted from one to another.

 Symptoms of Typhoid in Babies:

 Infants who suffer from typhoid cannot become sick suddenly and not exhibit many symptoms.
 The symptoms usually start showing after a lapse of three or four weeks from the time the child caught the infection.
 Enlisted below are some very familiar indicators of typhoid, d they are:

 In the First Week: